 The thing is, you only get married once (usually) so you don’t know how much things cost.
 So, how much should you spend on what?
 Well, I’ll get to that in a second, but first you should consider how you’re going to record your wedding budget, going forward.

 If you’re not sure how much to portion out to each part of the wedding – or you are concerned you’ve missed something off the list – then check out the Wedding Budget Template and Planner.
-This Excel template allows you to type your proposed budget in, then it automatically portions out the costs between the different aspects of your wedding day.
+This Google Sheet template allows you to type your proposed budget in, then it automatically portions out the costs between the different aspects of your wedding day.

 As well as a starting point for the big conversations with your fiance and (hopefully) parents, having a concrete plan in place is VITAL if you are to have any chance of sticking to your wedding budget (big or small).